-This excellent question was raised in one of our recent webinars and it’s definitely an important point to consider in your social media marketing strategy.
+This excellent question was raised in one of our recent webinars and it’s definitely an important point to consider in your university’s social media marketing strategy.

 Your response depends completely on the nature of the comments and the specific situation.
-The context will, of course, be something only you and your institution can really understand, but before we go through our tips…
+The context will, of course, be something only you and your university can really understand, but before we go through our tips…

 First things first, should you reply to criticism?